Foso/MpApt/nativeDemo/Readme.md

 Build the example module:
 * <kbd>./gradlew :example:build</kbd>

+Now you should see the log in your terminal.

 I haven't added the MacOS targets for the annotations module.
 You need to add the target in build.gradle if you want to build them.